 Many of us get flabbier as we age.
 Sitting behind a desk working long hours year after year is a recipe for a ballooning waistline.

-If you despise the thought of pounding out steps on a treadmill, make your fitness routine fun by learning a new sport.
-We have a handful of great ideas to get you started in the story “5 Great Sports to Take Up After Age 50.”
+Or, make your fitness routine fun by learning a new sport.
+We have a handful of ideas to get you started in the story “5 Great Sports to Take Up After Age 50.”

 Getting active can give you a new lease on life, and new goals to pursue in retirement.